How toll free numbers actually disconnect, and what happens next

 What is the difference between DISCONNECT and TRANSIT?

 Functionally none, from the customer's standpoint.
 Both are stages of the same 120 day aging window.
-DISCONNECT is the entry status, TRANSIT is what most carriers move it to within minutes.
+DISCONNECT is the entry status, TRANSIT is just the second stage of the process.
 The countdown is the same.

 Can the original customer get the number back during the window?

 Yes.
 If they catch up on the unpaid balance or otherwise reactivate the account, the carrier can pull the number back out of DISCONNECT and reassign it to the original customer.
 We see this happen occasionally.
-If you place a request on one of our own inventory numbers, we verify the original customer has not reactivated at the moment of checkout.
+But it is not a routine thing, so many phone company representatives will say it cannot be done, because they do not know how to do it and assume it cannot be.
+So if you are afraid you lost your number, let us know and we can double check it.

 What does the exact "expected drop date" mean?